BurdetteLamar/RubyTest/examples/github/api/tester_tour/md_files/FlatDataLog.md

 Notes:

-- Element `GithubClient` records an interaction with the GitHub API, showing the HTTP method and url.
+- Element `ApiClient` records an interaction with the GitHub API, showing the HTTP method and url.
 - Its subelement `execution` shows the timestamp and duration for the interaction.
 - The section named `Fetched Label` shows the values in the fetched rate limit.